ninamutty/backbone-review/README.md

 # Backbone Review
 Today we'll be doing a review of Backbone.
 This is important, because tomorrow we'll be modifying your tic-tac-toe program to use a Backbone front-end.

-This review will have three sections:
+This review will have four sections:

 1. General Backbone review
 1. Looking back at Rolodex, and Charles' implementation
 1. Looking at a new Backbone site (this repo)
+1. Evaluating whether real sites might use Backbone

 ***

 ## 1) Backbone Components Overview
 ![Backbone JS Architecture from http://www.slideshare.net/ronreiter/writing-html5-web-apps-using-backbonejs-and-gae](backbonejs-architecture.jpg)

 Below are the Backbone components we have focused on to build our single page applications.
 Each component has a brief explanation along with a link to it's documentation.

 - [Model](#model)